RyanLPrince/Java-Notes/Introduction_to_Java/Executing_a_Java_Program.md

 $ javac *.java                    ⭠ Compiles all the java files in the directory.

 $ java HelloWorld                 ⭠ Excecutes HelloWorld.class file.
 This command is used on the class with the main method.
 Note that the argument does not have the .class extension.
-Hello World!                      ⭠ Output of the program is displayed on the comman line.
+Hello World!                      ⭠ Output of the program is displayed on the command line.
 ~~~

 * If your java class is not public the file name does not have to match the class name.